Welcome to runonmom.com!

 IN THE WORDS OF COKIE ROBERTS

-This is my attempt at showing up, I hope you enjoy the ride with me…
+So here I am, showing up and doing something.
+I hope you enjoy the ride with me…

 I’m Lucretia Cahill.
 My first name can be said several ways – my parents will say it in Spanish “Lucrecia”, my husband calls me “Luc”, and many will say “Lucriiisha” or “Lucreeesha”.
 It all works.
 I’m not a stickler.
 With a unique name, you have to flexible.

-I have a loving, super funny husband, three of the coolest kids I know, and definitely two of the liveliest dogs.
+I have a loving, super funny husband, three of the coolest kids I know, and definitely two of the sweetest dogs.
 Ever.
+They are aging quickly 14 and 15, so we take one day at a time.

-Two reasons, okay three.
 Primarily, I am a mom.
-A mom who loves to run – as I get older, my joints hate it, so I’ll do any exercise that infuses a touch of serotonin in my system.
+A mom who loved to run – as I get older, my joints hate it, so I’ll do any exercise that infuses a touch of serotonin in my system.
 If not, I’ll have to purchase the crankymom.com. domain.
-Secondly, in my writing, I tend to ramble.
-Not in a bad sense.
-It’s just that over the last 21 years, I’ve kept a journal of our funny, touching, and hard-to-believe family stories and I love storytelling.
+Secondly, in my writing, I tend to run on a bit.
+Over the last 24 years, I’ve kept a journal of our funny, touching, and hard-to-believe family antics, and I love storytelling.

 Motherhood:

-A vehicle for clearing the mind, and thinking about my purpose.
-I’m not a fast runner, nor do I look like a runner, but wow it makes me happy.
+A vehicle for clearing the mind and thinking about my purpose.
+I’m not a fast runner, nor do I look like one, but wow, it makes me happy.
 Plus, without the run/workout, my children all know I turn into a cranky, bossy-pants mom.

 Writing: